willferrens/maze-visualization/README.md

 :-------------------------:|:-------------------------:
 ![image](https://github.com/willferrens/maze-visualization/blob/main/dfs.png?raw=true) |  ![image](https://github.com/willferrens/maze-visualization/blob/main/bfs.png?raw=true)

 Above are examples of both the algorithms working at the same time solving a maze.
 In the DFS maze, the current path is marked in magenta blocks while each intersection found is marked in a green block with the most recent one being represented by a navy block.
-In the BFS maze, the overall path is show through the green blocks with the current active nodes being represented as red blocks.
+In the BFS maze, the overall path is show through the green blocks with the active nodes being represented as red blocks.